-- Wash your hands with soap and water before preparing a feed - Check your baby's HITH Home Feeding Plan for the required volume of milk to be administered - Measure the required amount of milk into a syringe and cap the syringe with a purple stopper - Leave the syringe out of the fridge to return to room temperature before it is administered.
-A syringe can be left out of the fridge for 60 minutes before use. - Alternatively, measure out the feeds into a feeding bottle and warm milk in a milk warmer.
+- Wash your hands with soap and water before preparing a feed - Check your baby's HITH Home Feeding Plan for the required volume of milk to be administered - Measure the required amount of milk into a feeding bottle and warm milk in a milk warmer.
 Once warmed, draw milk into syringe for use.